AnthonyBloomer/daftlistings/README.rst

 --------

-Get the current properties for rent in Dublin that are between €1000 and €1500 per month and cntact the advertiser for each listing.
+Get the current properties for rent in Dublin that are between €1000 and €1500 per month and contact the advertiser for each listing.

 .. code:: python